Adopt A Cat

 You can browse through our Adult and Older cats and Kittens.

-Once you've found the perfect cat or kitten for you there will be a simple home check.
-You're then all ready to go and collect your cat.
-We ask for a £100 donation for each Kitten or Adult Cat adoption, to help pay for flea and worm treatment, micro-chipping and neutering.
+Once you've found the perfect cat or kitten there will be a simple home check.
+You're then all ready to go and collect your cat!
+We ask for a donation of £100 for unvaccinated adults and £135 if vaccinated.
+This donation helps to pay for micro-chipping, neutering and flea and worm treatment.
+Kittens are £135 and are rehomed with vouchers to cover their second vaccination and neutering if that has not been done in foster!
 Donations are payable by cash or cheque.
-You'll be asked when you donate about filling in a gift aid form, details are on our Gift Aid page for more information.
+You'll be asked when you donate about filling in a Gift Aid form, details about this can be found on our Gift Aid page.

 Directions

-Our shelter is off the A5120 near Toddington, Bedfordshire, UK (pictured below).
-The shelter is 10 minutes drive from junction 12 of the M1.
-Bev will give you directions when you call to arrange a visit:
+Our shelter is off the A5120 near Toddington, Bedfordshire, UK.
+The shelter is a 10-minute drive from junction 12 off the M1.
+Bev will give you exact directions when you call to arrange a visit.

 Opening times

 We do not have set opening times as we are run entirely by volunteers.
-Ring Bev at the shelter to arrange a visit to see our lovely cats.
-If you do not get through please be patient and keep trying, Bev may be busy caring for our cats.
+Ring Bev at the shelter to arrange a visit to see our lovely cats!
+If you don't get through, please be patient and keep trying, Bev may be busy caring for our cats!

 You can browse through our Adult and Older cats and Kittens.

-Once you've found the perfect cat or kitten for you there will be a simple home check.
-You're then all ready to go and collect your cat.
-We ask for a £100 donation for each Kitten or Adult Cat adoption, to help pay for flea and worm treatment, micro-chipping and neutering.
+Once you've found the perfect cat or kitten there will be a simple home check.
+You're then all ready to go and collect your cat!
+We ask for a donation of £100 for unvaccinated adults and £135 if vaccinated.
+This donation helps to pay for micro-chipping, neutering and flea and worm treatment.
+Kittens are £135 and are rehomed with vouchers to cover their second vaccination and neutering if that has not been done in foster!
 Donations are payable by cash or cheque.
-You'll be asked when you donate about filling in a gift aid form, details are on our Gift Aid page for more information.
+You'll be asked when you donate about filling in a Gift Aid form, details about this can be found on our Gift Aid page.

 Directions

-Our shelter is off the A5120 near Toddington, Bedfordshire, UK (pictured below).
-The shelter is 10 minutes drive from junction 12 of the M1.
-Bev will give you directions when you call to arrange a visit:
+Our shelter is off the A5120 near Toddington, Bedfordshire, UK.
+The shelter is a 10-minute drive from junction 12 off the M1.
+Bev will give you exact directions when you call to arrange a visit.

 Opening times

 We do not have set opening times as we are run entirely by volunteers.
-Ring Bev at the shelter to arrange a visit to see our lovely cats.
-If you do not get through please be patient and keep trying, Bev may be busy caring for our cats.
+Ring Bev at the shelter to arrange a visit to see our lovely cats!
+If you don't get through, please be patient and keep trying, Bev may be busy caring for our cats!

 Bringing your cat home